American Federation Of Government Employees

 How does American Federation Of Government Employees spend its money?

 American Federation Of Government Employees directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Federation Of Government Employees tax-deductible?